AngleProtocol/angle-docs/concepts/emergency-modules/collateral-settlement.md

 ## 🌊 Waterfall Between the Different Categories of Stakeholders

 At the end of the claim period, the protocol computes how much each category should get.
 There is an order with which each category gets reimbursed.
-If one category is not fully paid back, then the following ones won't get anything.
+If one category is not fully paid back, then the following ones will not get anything.
 This is illustrated by the following examples.
 Note that they illustrate situations after which the value of user claims in stablecoins has been converted to collateral:

 ![](../../.gitbook/assets/settlementscenario1.jpg)